-Concrete is the main material I work in this series with since this is the most common but neglected material we see every day.
-For me, concrete is not austere and bland but a flexible and shape-able material.
+I work primarily with concrete, to me, it is not austere and bland but a flexible and shape-able material.
 I manipulate it in my own way to challenge its softness, tactility, and transparency.
-Therefore, my concrete not only looks soft but also feels soft.
-The transition of material from coarse to soft also creates a transitional color saturation, which intrigues viewers to see and touch.
-Life is so hard, but jewelry is something that could bright up our lives.
+The transition of material from coarse to soft intrigues viewers to see and touch my jewelry.

 About Stina Wen